Shop Complete Gut Defense →

 A multi-strain probiotic ensures that beneficial bacteria are present throughout the digestive system rather than concentrated in one area.

-Single-strain probiotics can be helpful in specific situations, but they come with limitations.
+Single-strain probiotics can be helpful in specific clinical situations, but they come with limitations.
+Common drawbacks include:

 • Narrow functional range